Battle of Adramyttion (1334): Battle

 The Franco-Papal squadron joined up with the other squadrons in summer 1334, and the joint fleet proceeded to raid the western coasts of Asia Minor, belonging to the beyliks of Aydin, Karasi, and Sarukhan.
 In autumn, the League fleet was confronted by the fleet of the Karasid bey Yakhshi.
 In a series of engagements, the Crusaders inflicted a major defeat on the Karasids.
 The details and exact chronology are disputed—according to a badly damaged letter by Marino Sanudo Torsello, fights took place on 8, 11, 14, and 17 September, when Yakhshi's son-in-law was killed—but according to Western reports, 150–200 ships were destroyed and 5,000 Turks were killed.

 Aftermath

 The Christian fleet proceeded to raid the coasts of Asia Minor, and launched an attack on Smyrna, the main naval base of the Aydinid beylik.
-In the event, the Christian victory at Adramyttion was not followed up and proved fruitless; once the allied fleet departed from the Aegean, the Turkish raids resumed.
+In the event, the success of Christian victory at Adramyttion was short-lived; once the allied fleet departed from the Aegean, the Turkish raids resumed.
 King Hugh IV of Cyprus scored two further victories, about which no details are known, in 1336–37, but plans for a landing in Asia Minor in 1336 in preparation for a full Crusade had to be shelved due to the renewed conflict between England and France, since King Philip VI of France diverted the crusading fleet to the English Channel.
 It was not until 1342 that a new league was formed, and the Smyrniote Crusade launched.